timotheeg/nestrischamps/readme.md

 * A browser Based OCR
 	* Supports both capture devices and screen capture
 	* Supports 2 roms: Classic Tetris, and [Das Trainer](https://www.romhacking.net/hacks/3761/)
-* A Server where OCR-ed game data is sent and rebroadcasted
+* A Server to which OCR-ed game data is sent, and which rebroadcasts data
-* A System of renderer to redraw game play from scratch
+* A System of renderers to redraw game play from scratch
 	* Crisp, pixel-perfect rendering
 	* Many stats computed in real time
 		* For reviewing one's own game footage after the fact